coder-mike/microvium/lib/src-to-il/analyze-scopes/readme.md

 Based on the relationship between the references and bindings, we can answer the questions:

-  - Is the variable used?
-Local variables that aren't used do not need slots at all
   - Is the variable accessed by a nested function? (i.e. it needs to be closure allocated)
   - Is the variable assigned to? (a parameter which is unassigned can be emitted as a `LoadArg` rather than a parameter slot)